Central Zone Fishing

 PRINEVILLE/OCHOCO WILDLIFE DISTRICT

-COUGAR are present throughout the Maury, Ochoco, and Grizzly units.
+Cougar are present throughout the Maury, Ochoco, and Grizzly units.
 The Maury and Ochoco units are recommended because of their greater amounts of public lands and better accessibility.
-Remember cougars must be checked in at an ODFW office within 10 days of harvest.
+Cougars must be checked in at an ODFW office within 10 days of harvest.
 Please consult the synopsis for all required parts and be sure to call first to make an appointment.

-THE DALLES WILDLIFE DISTRICT
+THE DALLES DISTRICT

 WHITE RIVER WILDLIFE AREA

 A parking permit is now required to use/park on the White River Wildlife Area along with other ODFW wildlife areas.
 Camping is allowed only in designated areas.

 - Photo by Greg Gillson-